znields/search-queue/README.md

 ### Extension Popup

 The extension popup page can be accessed by clicking the Search Queue icon on the right of the toolbar.
-On this page, there are few tasks that the user can do:
+On this page, there are few tasks that can be completed:

 #### <img src="https://raw.githubusercontent.com/isaiahnields/SearchQueue/master/resources/images/start.png" width="16"> Start